OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 8.- Works in Progress will be reviewed by our submissions committee.
 If you’re film is not yet complete please include your post-production schedule and work to be done (ie: color grading, score, sound mix) in your cover letter.

 9.- At any time you may replace your original submission at anytime however any prior evaluation of your film will not be discarded.
-Filmmakers are strongly encouraged to provide “picture-locked” edits.
+Filmmakers are strongly encouraged to provide films that are at or very near picture-locked.

 10.- All submissions are reviewed using the following criteria: strength of direction, storytelling, production/technical value, cultural value, and audience interest.
 We welcome diverse submissions that blur the boundaries between documentary, narrative and experimental work.